-It is your responsibility to choose a newborn care physician to care for your baby.
+It is your responsibility to choose a provider who specializes in newborn care (often times a Pediatrician) to provide specialized, scheduled medical care for your newborn.
+This will assure that your baby is healthy and thriving.
 If you need assistance with finding someone, a list of names will be given to you in your new ob patient folder.